AmirGhnbr/Big-Food-Vision/README.md

 # Big Food Vision

-try to beat ~50.7% in original food101 [paper](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/static/bossard_eccv14_food-101.pdf)
+try to beat ~50.7% accuracy in original food101 [paper](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/static/bossard_eccv14_food-101.pdf)

 throughout of this notebook we will use jupyter notebook , pandas , numpy, matplotlib , scikit-learn(when its needed) and Tensorflow.